 Cooperative Energy Futures is excited to announce that we are launching a new program.
-Beginning in early 2025, the Sustainable Homes program will provide:
+Beginning in late 2025, the Sustainable Homes program will provide:

 • Home Energy Assessments

-• Home Energy Upgrade Proposals, which will help homeowners and renters understand what improvements would be most cost-effective and energy-effective, and how to leverage all the possible federal, state, local, and utility incentives that they are eligible for
+• Home Energy Upgrade Proposals, which will help households understand what improvements would be most cost-effective and energy-effective, and how to leverage all the possible federal, state, local, and utility incentives that they are eligible for

 • Pre-vetted contractors and contractor management